ostelco/ostelco-core/sim-administration/postgres/README.md

 Referenced from the main [Docker compose](../../docker-compose.yaml) file and will be built automatically as part of running the acceptance tests.

+Initial test data for the acceptance test are located in the [setup-for-acceptance-test.sql](./setup-for-acceptance-test.sql) and will be added and set up as part of the building of the Docker image for the tests.

 ## Integration test

 The [DB schema](../simmanager/src/integration-test/resources/init.sql) used in SIM manager